-Christians often speak about “discernment,” which is a word meaning “to perceive as distinct.”
-In other words, we need to sort through things and identify what is true.
-For us, it means that we must look for God’s presence and listen for God’s voice amidst the clamor and confusion of modern life.
+Before one pursues a vocation to Holy Orders, a period of discernment is necessary.
+For us, it means that we must look for God’s presence and listen for God’s voice amidst the clamor and confusion of modern life to see where God is calling us to serve Him.
 And, just as a parent, God changes how he speaks to us as we grow.

 As with all divine calls, God’s call to ordained ministry comes to us at various times in our life.
 His call will sound different at each stage in our life, depending on what our ears are listening for.